The Mother Ignatius McQuoin Memorial Chapel

 “The aspect of the new Convent Monte Sant Angelo cannot be surpassed for beauty of scenery, extent to grounds and healthiness of situation … it being established for the special object of imparting the highest class of education for young ladies.”

-Currently, Masalou is used to house support services and meeting rooms.
+Currently, Masalou is used to house the Sisters of Mercy and College Archives, and academic services.
 At the rear of the building a secluded courtyard framed by the convent cloister provides an oasis for staff members during the breaks.

 Mercy Hall and the Library